 How Do I Know if I’m Experiencing Fear or Anxiety?

-The symptoms of both fear and anxiety disorder are similar and often co-occur.
+The symptoms of both fear feel similar to anxiety disorder and often co-occur.

 Despite the common overlap, experiences of fear and anxiety are different for each person.
-The differences typically lie in the nature of the threat, one’s past experiences or unresolved trauma, the affected person’s level of emotional resilience, and the availability of support after a threatening event.
+The differences typically lie in the nature of the threat, one’s past experiences or unresolved trauma, the affected person’s level of emotional resilience, and the availability of support after significant life events.

 If something presents an immediate danger, and you tense up, react aggressively, or run away, you had a fear response.